Existential Psychotherapy

 Flexibility, being open minded and honesty are paramount in existential therapy.

-If we have spiritual beliefs, we create a sense of an ideal world.
+It is nature to avoid pain and seek pleasure.
+Existential therapy offers you tools to experience life in a truly healthy manner.
 It includes views about ourselves, our past experiences and future possibilities.
 We are not divided into types or labeled; we are all on a continuum of human existence, physical, social, psychological and spiritual.
-Stretched between what we fear and what we aspire to be.